STAIN12/NexGen/README.md

 Key Features and Capabilities:

-NexGen Engine offers a comprehensive set of features and capabilities that empower game developers to create engaging and visually appealing games.
+NexGen Game Engine offers a comprehensive set of features and capabilities that empower game developers to create engaging and visually appealing games.
 Here are some of the key features:

 Cross-Platform Support: Develop games for multiple platforms with a single codebase, saving time and effort in porting and adaptation.